SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-2.md

 inventory.ribbon.listOfServers=inventory:8080
 ~~~

-Now, Open `modernize-apps/catalog/src/main/fabric8/credential-secret.yml` and update the `username` and `password` with the `Azure PostgreSQL username and password` provided in the environment details page.
+Now, Open `modernize-apps/catalog/src/main/fabric8/credential-secret.yml` and update the `username` and `password` values with the `Azure PostgreSQL username and password` provided in the environment details page, in the format as seen below:

 ~~~
 apiVersion: "v1"